orbitmines/archive/projects/_indefinite_future_projects/PENDING (2027?+) ; Physics (& Hardware).md

 ---

+Gravity is just removing structure, so something moves closer which is on/near that structure.
+Where does that structure go afterwards?
+Energy/activity consumes some surrounding structure so gravity increases?

+---

 Is increasing temperature associated with increasing gravity?
 How much does that contribute to change in behavior you see as you increase temperature?

 ---